andyfischer/arqe/README.md

 Provides:
  - A query engine that handles parsing, planning, and execution.
  - A pretty easy API for mounting your own custom tables into the system.
- - Standard tables like filesystem mounts and caching.
+ - Standard tables for things like accessing the filesystem, network, caching, etc.

+Current project status: Not ready to use in any useful way yet.

+TODO: Planning to add some brief usage examples here.

 # Inspirations and Influences #